Consolidated Water Earnings Call Transcripts

 -

-Revenue fell 33% year-over-year due to completed construction projects, but recurring O&M revenue and gross margins improved.
-Strong cash position and new projects in Hawaii and the Bahamas support a positive long-term outlook.
+Revenue fell 33% year-over-year due to completed construction projects, but recurring O&M revenue and retail water sales grew, supported by acquisitions and new contracts.
+Gross margin improved, and the company maintains strong liquidity while advancing major projects in Hawaii and the Bahamas.

 -